brucestull/technology-and-perceptibility/README.md

 ### User Stories
 1. As an Alternative Navigation user, I want to navigate the application using keyboard only, because this is how I access internet content.
     - [ ] Learn how to make important content waypoints navigable.
-3. As an Alternative Navigation user, I want to navigate the application using screen-reader and keyboard only, because this is how I access internet content.
+2. As an Alternative Navigation user, I want to navigate the application using screen-reader and keyboard only, because this is how I access internet content.
     - [ ] Learn how to make important content waypoints navigable.
-5. As a Color Blind user, I want to the application to have adequate contrast, because adequate contrast is important for reading and understanding application content.
+3. As a Color Blind user, I want to the application to have adequate contrast, because adequate contrast is important for reading and understanding application content.
     - [ ] Use Color Contrast Analyser as project is built.
-7. As a User, I want to be able to create a login account, because I want to use the app in the future and have access to previous actions.
+4. As a User, I want to be able to create a login account, because I want to use the app in the future to view and edit TAPs.
     - [ ] Create User Model.
+      - [ ] Create CustomUser model in case additional User model fields might be needed in future.
     - [ ] Create API for User Model.
+      - [ ] Create Django REST API views.py for Users.
+      - [ ] Create Django REST API urls.py for Users.
+      - [ ] Create Django REST API serializers.py for Users.
+      - [ ] Create Django REST API permissions.py for Users.
     - [ ] Create input fields (using Vue) for User creation component.
+      - [ ] Bind the input fields to the Vue model.
     - [ ] Create button to submit User creation action.
+      - [ ] Use 'v-on:click' or '@click'
     - [ ] Have page display name of signed-in User.
+      - [ ] Create an HTML block with 'v-if' to control when User's username is displayed and tie that to a 'checkedIn' flag.
-9. As a User, I want to be able to save a set of three fields (url, url title, url description), because I want to refer to them in the future.
+5. As a User, I want to be able to save a set of three fields (url, url title, url description), because I want to refer to them in the future.
     - [ ] Create TAP (data) Model.
     - [ ] Create API for TAP Model.
+      - [ ] Create Django REST API views.py for TAPs.
+      - [ ] Create Django REST API urls.py for TAPs.
+      - [ ] Create Django REST API serializers.py for TAPs.
+      - [ ] Create Django REST API permissions.py for TAPs.
+      - [ ] Create permission in permissions.py to allow editing of TAPs by User who owns the TAP.
+      - [ ] Incorporate permissions in views.py.
     - [ ] Create input fields (using Vue) for TAP creation component.
+      - [ ] Bind the input fields to the Vue model.
     - [ ] Create button to submit TAP creation action.
+      - [ ] Use 'v-on:click' or '@click'
-11. As a User, I want to access my previously saved field sets, because I want to review and have access to the saved links' url and information.
+6. As a User, I want to access my previously saved field sets, because I want to review and have access to the saved links' url and information.
-    - [ ] Create Django REST view for TAPs.
-    - [ ] Create  for TAPs.
+    NOTE: These features may be completed in User story above.
-13. As A mobile phone user, I need to be able to view the field sets.
+7. As A mobile phone user, I need to be able to view the field sets.
     - [ ] Ensure site displays appropriately on small screens.

 ### Stretch Goals